**If you are in immediate need of shelter, call 211 anytime of the day or night to find help and resources.**

 - Alternative shelters (village style outdoor shelters where households sleep in individual sleeping pods or tiny homes with heating/AC, and have access to showers, community space and services in an indoor or outdoor shared space)

 In 2016, when the Joint Office started, there were around 800 year-round shelter beds available in Multnomah County.
-As of January 2023, government-supported shelters in Multnomah County have room for roughly 2,000 people a night, in motel shelters, traditional shelters, and village-style shelters.
-Because motel rooms and sleeping pods may serve more than one person, the total number of people served can be even larger.
+As of January 2023, at full funded capacity, government-supported shelters in Multnomah County provide 2,000* beds, rooms and sleeping units.
+Because our family shelter system offers private rooms, each serving two or more people, and because motel rooms and sleeping units in our adult shelter system can also serve couples, the total number of people served overall can be even larger.
 And more shelters are being planned and are currently under construction, so the number continues to increase.

 The Joint Office of Homeless Services recognizes the need for emergency shelter to provide clean, dry spaces for people to sleep off the street.
 But shelter stays are meant to be short in duration and offer connection to housing options.